-The inaugural sales at The Henderson featured notable artworks, including Vincent van Gogh's "Les Canots Amarrés," which sold for HK$215 million (approximately US$27.6 million).
-While this sale was impressive, it fell short of initial estimates, reflecting the broader economic downturn that has impacted art sales in Europe and Asia [86399b48].
+The inaugural sales at Christie’s featured notable artworks, including Vincent van Gogh's "Les Canots Amarrés," which sold for HK$215 million (approximately US$27.6 million).
+Although this sale was impressive, it fell short of initial estimates, mirroring the broader economic downturn that has impacted art sales in both Europe and Asia [86399b48].

 Dr. Jane Lee has called for grassroots cultural initiatives to support local artists and foster a vibrant arts scene.
 Chief Executive John Lee Ka-chiu has also been urged to create public art spaces that can further enrich Hong Kong's cultural landscape [86399b48].